SAMOS-76/RISC-V-Team7/Statements/Louis_Canning.md

 **Impact:**
 - Significantly accelerated CPU debugging
-- Other team members adopted these scripts for their own testing
+- Other team members adopted these scripts for their own testing as the project progressed into morecomplex extensions
 - Created a robust validation framework for the entire project

 ---